Has your pet bearded dragon been experiencing eye problems?

 This simulates the humidity levels in their natural environment and allows them to stay healthy and shed their skin quickly.

-If you notice a build-up of skin around the eyes, soak a cotton ball or reusable cotton pad with warm water.
+If you notice a skin build-up around the eyes, soak a cotton ball or reusable cotton pad with warm water.

 Next, gently place the warm cotton over the eye and hold it there.